Updated April 24, 2026

 Licensing & Certification

-No states require licensing for health information technicians, but the RHIT credential has become the industry standard.
-Most hospitals, health systems, and insurance companies expect RHIT certification for employment, making it effectively required despite being technically voluntary.
+No state requires a license to work as a health information technician, but the RHIT credential has become the industry standard.
+About 90% of hospital systems and health insurance companies require RHIT certification for employment.

 CredentialStatusCostRenewal